 In connection with this offering, J.P.
-Morgan Securities LLC and BofA Securities, Inc., as representatives of the several underwriters of our initial public offering, have agreed to release the restrictions under the lock-up agreements that were executed in connection with our initial public offering with respect to up to shares of our common stock in this offering that are held by the selling stockholders, which includes shares beneficially owned by our directors and executive officers or entities with which they are affiliated; provided, however, that the release of shares of our common stock held by the selling stockholders is limited to the shares actually sold in this offering.
+Morgan Securities LLC and BofA Securities, Inc., as representatives of the several underwriters of our initial public offering, have agreed to release the restrictions under the lock-up agreements that were executed in connection with our initial public offering with respect to 4,200,000 shares (up to 4,830,000 shares including the underwriters option to purchase additional shares) of our common stock in this offering that are held by the selling stockholders, which includes 4,163,328 shares owned by entities affiliated with certain of our directors and/or executive officers; provided, however, that the release of shares of our common stock held by the selling stockholders is limited to the shares actually sold in this offering.
 J.P.
-Morgan Securities LLC and BofA Securities, Inc., as representatives of the several underwriters of our initial public offering, may, in their sole discretion, from time to time permit our stockholders to sell additional shares and waive the contractual lock-up prior to the expiration of the lock-up agreements.
+Morgan Securities LLC and BofA Securities, Inc., as representatives of the several underwriters of our initial public offering, may, in their sole discretion, from time to time permit our stockholders to sell additional shares and waive the contractual lock-up prior to the expiration of the lock-up agreements, as they have done with respect to the shares being released in connection with this offering.

 In addition to the existing lock-up agreements that were executed in connection with our initial public offering, the selling stockholders and each of our directors and officers have entered into lock-up agreements in connection with this offering, on substantially similar terms, which expire 90 days from the date of this prospectus.
-Upon completion of this offering, based on the number of shares outstanding on April 30, 2019, shares of our common stock will be restricted from sale as a result of securities laws or lock-up agreements through , 2019 and shares of our common stock will be restricted from sale as a result of securities laws or lock-up agreements through the date that is 90 days from the date of this prospectus.
+Upon completion of this offering, based on the number of shares outstanding on April 30, 2019, 11,036,039 shares of our common stock will be restricted from sale as a result of securities laws or lock-up agreements through October 1, 2019 and 8,900,056 shares of our common stock will be restricted from sale as a result of securities laws or lock-up agreements through the date that is 90 days from the date of this prospectus.